Soumilgit/YourStory-Digital-Innovation-Hackathon/README.md

 <br>5.Asad Khan</br>
 </p>
 <p>
-<br>classification.js and donate.html contain use of EmbeddedJS and Javascript Tensor.</br>
+<br>classification.ejs and donate.html,index.ejs contain use of EmbeddedJS and Javascript Tensor,Javascript.</br>
-<br>style.css contains use of CSS and Bootstrap.</br>
+<br>style.css and remaining all other files contains use of CSS and Bootstrap,HTML.</br>
-<br>script.js too,contains a bit of use of Embedded JS.</br>
+<br>script.js too,contains a bit of use of Embedded JS and Javascript.</br>
 </p>